mildbyte/minesweeper-sweeper/README.md

 I have just realised that `backtrackCell` doesn't quite call itself, so there is no backtracking.
 Also:

-* `solveBoard` calls `backtrackCell` on every cell even if a previous call inferred something about the cells `backtrackCell` would next be called on.
 * `analyzeCells` calls `analyzeCell` on every revealed cell, even those with 0 mines or those not bordering any unopened cells.
 * Some weird stuff going on with packing and unpacking things into `Maybe`.